akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

 The measured electric power on the individual three phases are visible on the Venus OS main screen!

-On Venus OS it looks like this (OBIS id in brackets):
+On Venus OS console the output of ths Python code may look like this (OBIS id in brackets):

 Phase      ------- L1 ------ ------- L2 ------ ------- L3 ------<br>
 Power         89.8 (21.4.0)     94.6 (41.4.0)    346.7 (61.4.0) W<br>